Joseph Antonio Emidy

-Joseph Antonio Emidy (1775 – 23 April 1835) was a Guinean-born British musician who was enslaved by Portuguese traders in his early life.
+Joseph Antonio Emidy (c.
+1775 – 23 April 1835) was a Guinean-born British musician who was enslaved by Portuguese traders in his early life.
 He was later freed and resided in Portugal before being impressed into the Royal Navy.
-He was eventually discharged near Cornwall and later became a notable and celebrated violinist and composer in the region, passing away in 1835.
+He was eventually discharged near Cornwall and later became a notable and celebrated violinist and composer in the region, dying in 1835.

 Life

 Born in Guinea, Emidy was sold into slavery as a child to Portuguese traders who took him to Brazil and later to Portugal.
 In Portugal, he became a virtuoso violinist in the Lisbon Opera.
-He was press-ganged by sailors under Admiral Sir Edward Pellew during the Napoleonic Wars and spent the next four years serving as a ship's fiddler.
+He was press-ganged by sailors under Captain Sir Edward Pellew during the Napoleonic Wars and spent the next four years serving as a ship's fiddler.

 Music

 In 1799, Emidy was discharged in Falmouth, Cornwall.
 In Falmouth, he earned his living as a violinist and a teacher.
 He became the leader of the Truro Philharmonic Orchestra, and went on to become one of the most celebrated and influential musical figures in early 19th-century Cornwall.
 He composed many works, including concertos and a symphony, but no known copies survive.